 Teck is making the normal course issuer bid because it believes that the market price of its Class B Shares may, from time to time, not reflect their underlying value and that the share buy-back program may provide value by reducing the number of shares outstanding at attractive prices.
 All repurchased shares will be cancelled.

-Teck did not purchase any Class B Shares during the previous normal course issuer bid, which commenced on November 2, 2020 and ends on November 1, 2021.
+During the previous normal course issuer bid, which commenced on November 2, 2021 and ends on November 1, 2022, Teck purchased 30,703,473 Class B Shares at an average purchase price of $45.3623.
 Teck sought and received approval to purchase up to 40 million Class B Shares under the previous normal course issuer bid.

 This press release contains certain forward-looking statements within the meaning of the Unites States Private Securities Litigation Reform Act of 1995 and forward-looking information as defined in the Securities Act (Ontario).
 Forward-looking statements and information can be identified by statements that certain actions, events or results “may”, “could”, “should”, “would”, “might” or “will” be taken, occur or achieved.
 Forward-looking statements include statements regarding Teck’s expectations regarding the number of Class B Shares that might be purchased under the normal course issuer bid.